Online Streaming Act: History

 On May 20, 2022, CRTC Chair Ian Scott stated that the legislation would allow for user-generated content to be regulated but also stated that CRTC would not seek to do so.
-Minister of Heritage Pablo Rodriguez would later replace Scott with Vicky Eatrides as the new chair of the CRTC on January 5 2023.
+Minister of Heritage Pablo Rodriguez would later replace Scott with Vicky Eatrides as the new chair of the CRTC on January 5, 2023.

-The bill was passed by the House of Commons 208–117 on June 21 during its third reading, and will once again be sent to the Senate for review.
-Following the successful passage of the bill through the senate, on March 7, 2023, Minister of Heritage Rodrigeuz and his caucus rejected a key amendment by the senate that protected against the regulation of user-generated content.
+The bill was passed by the House of Commons 208–117 on June 21 during its third reading, and was sent to the Senate for review.
+Following the successful passage of the bill through the Senate, on March 7, 2023, Minister of Heritage Rodriguez and his caucus rejected a key amendment by the Senate that protected against the regulation of user-generated content.
+On April 27, 2023, the Senate voted 52–16 to approve other amendments that had been considered by the House of Commons, thus passing the bill.
+It received royal assent the same day.